Random checkpoint: Legal guidelines

 The U.S. Supreme Court's decision of Michigan Dep’t of State Police v.
 Sitz was decided after Ingersoll.
-The U.S. Supreme Court did not criticize any of the Ingersoll guidelines, nor did it recommend any others; seemingly making it the law of the land and leaving the decision of whether to permit sobriety checkpoints to the individual states.
+The court did not criticize any of the Ingersoll guidelines, nor did it recommend any others, seemingly making it the law of the land and leaving the decision of whether to permit sobriety checkpoints to the individual states.
 In People v.
-Banks (1993) 6 Cal.4th 926, which was decided after Ingersoll and Sitz, and incorporated a discussion of both cases in the opinion, the California State Supreme Court held that advance publicity is not an essential element of the constitutionally of a valid drunk driving roadblock.
-The Court concluded that although advance publicity remains a factor to consider, the lack of it alone does not render the roadblock unconstitutional.
+Banks (1993) 6 Cal.4th 926, which was decided after Ingersoll and Sitz and incorporated a discussion of both cases in the opinion, the California Supreme Court held that '"advance publicity" is not an essential element of the constitutionally of a valid drunk-driving roadblock.
+The court concluded that although advance publicity remains a factor to consider, the lack of it alone does not render the roadblock unconstitutional.
 People v.
 Banks (1993) 6 Cal.4th 926.

 The following considerations expand upon the general headings listed above: